10degrees/10degrees-base/README.md

 Code is transpiled to support IE11+ using Babel.

-Support is defined in `package.json`, under browserslist.
-The default is:

-    "> 1%",
-    "last 2 versions"

-Alter as required from the [browserslist](https://github.com/ai/browserslist) syntax.
-This is replicated in the `gulpfile.js`.

 ### CSS

-CSS Grid is used, with a single-column fallback provided for IE10+.
+CSS Grid is used, with a single-column fallback provided for IE11+.
 CSS Custom Properties are used sparingly with fallbacks.